KrunkKracker/tmobile_oneplus_shutdownani/README.md

-# OnePlus shutdown animation for the T-Mobile OnePlus 7t Pro
+# OnePlus shutdown animation for the T-Mobile OnePlus 7t Pro McLaren

 This is a simple module to replace the horrible pink T-Mobile shutdown animation on the T-Mobile OnePlus 7t Pro McLaren, with the OnePlus boot animation.
 Will also work with the regular OnePlus 7t Pro, if you are so inclined.